JCSDA/jedi-docs/docs/inside/jedi-components/configuration/configuration.rst

 .. code-block:: text

-    WARNING: The models don't use levels
+    WARNING: The model doesn't use levels